 Humanity’s first steps towards a mechanised, automated, and digitalised society started gathering speed after the Industrial Revolutions of the mid-1800s.

-The post-1800s would see a boom in everything from industrial machines, aviation, the automobile, to even the incandescent light bulb that we take for granted.
+The post-1800s would see a boom in everything from industrial machines, aviation, and the automobile to even the incandescent light bulb we take for granted.

-Soon after, we would create silicon chips and computing, which would fundamentally change society.
+Soon after, we would create silicon chips and computing, fundamentally changing society.

-This was all in preparation for the internet-enabled interactive world that we live in today.
+This was all in preparation for the internet-enabled interactive world we live in today.

 It is a natural evolution, but it comes with several caveats.

-The technology that we have today, mainly access and communicate over the internet, carries several cybersecurity risks that most people, even in 2021, do not pay attention to.
+The technology that we have today, mainly access and communication over the internet, carry several cybersecurity risks that most people, even in 2022, do not pay attention to.

 With great power comes great responsibility, which is why we need to understand how to control our cybersecurity while using the fantastic internet tool and understand how vital cybersecurity best practices are for an online business’s survival.